Chinmay-47/vizml/README.md

 Some ideas for contribution are:
 - Accepting external data from users for custom visualizations
-- Documentation for the sub-modules
 - Extending the project to visualize more algorithms
 - Additional visualizations to existing algorithms and dashboards
+- Lastly, documentation for the modules

 <br>